toml-lang/toml/README.md

 ```

-Once inline tables are defined, their values are fully set, and new elements and
+Once inline tables are defined, their values are fully set, and new keys and
 subtables cannot be added to them.

 ```toml